Ethical consumption

 Figure 1

 tl;dr I am generally skeptical of the ROI of ethical consumption and would start trying to make the world better in one of the many other ways I can do so.
 However, this is not to say that ethical consumption is pointless; nor that it is harmful if it does not displace those other higher-ROI activities.
-However, it is demonstrably hard to evaluate the net good and has certain risks.
+However, ethical consumption is hard to evaluate in terms of net good (“does it actual solve the problems?”), and does have downsides, so I do not think it would be wise to spend too much effort on it.

-I do some ethical consumption but try to avoid letting my ethical consumption habit get too large, as apparently-ethical-consumption can, observationally, easily become a selfish choice to feel good rather than do good.
+I do some ethical consumption (I try to consume low-carbon things, buy second-hand etc, not eat food with a high carbon footprint) but try to avoid letting my ethical consumption habit get too complicated, as apparently-ethical-consumption can, observationally, easily become a selfish choice to feel good rather than do good.
 Or an obsessive hobby which is no longer closely coupled to the problem it purports to solve (have you ever seen someone acquire an unaffordable organic food habit?)
 Or, it can become instrumental in someone else’s propaganda campaign.
 Related: Meadows (1999).

 Connection: Faking it until you make it, or just faking it?.